Seed provenancing

 Seed provenancing is a seed-sourcing strategy that focuses on the geographic location of seed sources, in the context of ecological restoration and forestry.
 Seed provenance refers to the geographic location of a parent plant from which seeds were collected.

 The genetic material of seed differs between collection locations.
-Selecting the appropriate provenance is an important decision to ensure the long-term success of restoration efforts by maintaining local genetic-environmental relationships, adaptive potential, and to avoid the risks of an outbreeding depression or other deleterious genetic effects.
+Selecting the appropriate provenance is an important decision to ensure the long-term success of restoration efforts by maintaining local genetic-environmental relationships and adaptive potential, while avoiding the risks of outbreeding depression or other harmful genetic effects.
 The traditional approach to provenancing has been to source seed from within the restoration site (local provenancing), but the threats of climate change have sparked debate on whether the use of nonlocal provenances may be beneficial to the longevity of broadscale restoration efforts under specific circumstances.

 Provenancing strategies

 Local provenancing

-Local provenancing is a provenancing strategy that relies on the sole use of seed sourced either within the restoration site (strict local provenance) or near the restoration site (relaxed local provenance) and has long remained the focus of restoration guidelines.
+Local provenancing is a strategy that relies exclusively on using seeds sourced either from within the restoration site (strict local provenance) or from nearby areas (relaxed local provenance) and has long been the focus of restoration guidelines.
 This strategy is grounded in the concept of local adaptation, maintaining that the use of locally adapted seed is best for the longevity of restoration projects because of their increased fitness in the local environment, decreasing the risk of maladaptation to local conditions and outbreeding depression.
 It has also been found that the use of local seed can be important to protect important biotic interactions, including pollinator interactions and pathogen resistance.

 In the use of local provenancing for broadscale restoration, it can be difficult to define a "local" provenance.
 It has been argued that the most useful approach to defining a local provenance is one that is genetically informed, such as using significant genetic differentiation (e.g. differentiation in neutral or adaptive genetic markers) to describe provenances.
 However, this may not be feasible for all restoration practitioners due to the time and costs required of this approach.